SSH Keys

 Go to SSH Keys

-In the IBEE Cloud portal, click SSH Keys in the left sidebar under Tools.
+In the IBEE Solutions portal, click SSH Keys in the left sidebar under Tools.

 2